Canon M50 Mark II vs Ricoh GR III

 It is notable that the M50 Mark II has a microphone port, which is missing on the GR III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the M50 Mark II and the GR III are recent models that are part of the current product line-up.
 The GR III replaced the earlier Ricoh GR II, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the M50 Mark II and GR III can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Ricoh GR III Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 Mark II or the Ricoh GR III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.